jeffrydegrande/sveltia-cms/README.md

     - The `max_file_size` option for the File/Image widget can be defined within the global `media_library` option, using `default` as the library name.
 It applies to all File/Image entry fields, as well as direct uploads to the Asset Library.
 The option can also be part of the [new `media_libraries` option](#configuring-multiple-media-libraries).
   - Other integrations
     - Integrates stock photo providers, including Pexels, Pixabay and Unsplash.[^8] Developers can [disable them](#disabling-stock-assets) if needed.
+    - Supports Cloudflare R2 for asset storage and management.
+See [Configuring Cloudflare R2](#configuring-cloudflare-r2) for setup instructions.
-    - More integration options, including Amazon S3 and Cloudflare R2, would be added in the future.
+    - More integration options, including Amazon S3, would be added in the future.
 - The global `media_folder` can be an empty string (or `.` or `/`) if you want to store assets in the root folder.
 - PDF documents are displayed with a thumbnail image in both the Asset Library and the Select File dialog, making it easier to find the file you’re looking for.[^38]
 - Assets stored in an entry-relative media folder are displayed in the Asset Library.[^142]